 Awe-inspiring scenery at the Grand Canyon and Yosemite contrasts with the glitz and glamour of Las Vegas on this truly sparkling holiday.
 Combine that with the charming towns and pretty scenery of the Golden State, stunning scenic daytime railway journeys, the Grand Canyon and the magic of Hollywood for a truly unforgettable experience.

 Experience the USA in style on this enhanced version of our successful USA Coast to Coast tour, staying in many unique hotels entangled with key moments in American history.
-Sample Waldorf salad in the hotel where it was invented, enjoy a dinner cruise around the San Francisco Bay and view the Grand Canyon by air.
+Take in the Rockies by rail, enjoy a dinner cruise around the San Francisco Bay and view the Grand Canyon by air.

 Beginning and ending in London, we travel just under 23,000 miles across the globe on this incredible worldwide adventure.
 Starting in the iconic 'Big Apple', we chart a course across the heartland of America, to the West Coast.
 From there, we cross the Pacific into Asia and immerse ourselves in the rich legacies of China, before boarding the iconic Tsar's Gold Train for the journey across Russia.
 For the final leg of the journey, we head into central Europe, south through the imperial cities to Venice, boarding the luxurious Simplon-Orient- Express for the journey home.

 Experience a once in a lifetime rail journey across the most diverse country in the world!
 Your photo album will include the Statue of Liberty, the White House, the Wild West, the Rockies, the Grand Canyon, Hollywood Boulevard and the Golden Gate Bridge.